cmpennock/XRLF/README.md

 ![RXLF_3D_example_v7.pdf](https://github.com/user-attachments/files/30710773/RXLF_3D_example_v7.pdf)

-## Calculating the XRLF (still adding...)
+## The XRLF - Measuring and plotting
-'Pennock2025' contains the catalogues used in C.M.
-Pennock et al. (2025) and the code is provided in the Jupiter notebook that will allow you to plot all the plots found in the paper, including the code that was used to measure the XRLF of AGN across Bootes and COSMOS.
+[XRLF_measure_and_plot](https://github.com/cmpennock/XRLF/tree/main/XRLF_measure_and_plot) contains the catalogue of X-ray and radio detected sources in the COSMOS and Bootes fields, as well as the X-ray area curves for the two fields, used in C.M.
+Pennock et al. (2025) and the code is provided in the Jupiter notebook that will allow you to measure and plot the XRLF of AGN across Bootes and COSMOS.